murdos/musicbrainz-userscripts/README.md

 ### [MusicBrainz: Expand/collapse release groups](../../raw/master/expand-collapse-release-groups.user.js) ###

-See what’s inside a release or release group without having to follow its URL.
+See whatâ€™s inside a release or release group without having to follow its URL.
 Also adds convenient edit links for it.

 ### [MusicBrainz: Fast cancel edits](../../raw/master/fast-cancel-edits.user.js) ###